QCrBox/QCrBox/docs/how_to_guides/deploy_qcrbox_to_a_vm.md

 to both repos) and optionally `--frontend-branch <name>` to override only the frontend repo's branch.

+For an unpublished test deployment, pass both `--transfer-images` and `--transfer-sources`.
+The script packages the exact local image set, uploads it with resumable `rsync`, loads it on the VM, and transfers the local source trees instead of cloning them.
+Generated environment files and secrets are never copied from the development machine; an `--update` preserves the ones already installed on the VM.

 **`provision_qcrbox.sh`** is what the deploy script executes *on* the VM; it can also be run by hand on any fresh Ubuntu 24.04 server with the two source trees present.
 It installs docker, generates all secrets, writes the